Registration / Re-registration

 You likely have a pop-up blocker issue (in your browser settings or via an ad-blocking add-on).

 You’ll need to disable the pop-up blocker to sign up.
-We also recommend clearing your browser history.
+It’s also a good idea to clear your browsing history.

 I registered online.
 How do I submit my supporting documents online?